MatthewTinker/COS_498_Midterm/README.md

 # Jeff the Landshark Discussion Forum

-**COS 498 Serverside Web Dev - Midterm Project**
+**COS 498 Serverside Web Dev - Final Project**

-Deliberately insecure forum site.
-C
+Web forum dedicated to the discussion of everyone's favorite landshark.

 ## Overview

-Just a very insecure and small forum designed to showcase how NOT to create a safe and secure forum.
-Good for practice, but not good for actual use.
-Do not use this for any form of professional work!
+This is a website source code designed to be used as a simple forum for discussion about Marvel Character, Jeff the Landshark.
+It contains basic security features, and is deliberately more secure.
+Additonally, there is support for live chat, as well as profile/user customization.

 ## Features

-- Docker - Uses docker
+- Secure website using ssl

+### IN PROGRESS
+- Database

+### TO DO
+- Account system, with customization
+- Secure passwords using Hashing
+- Password recovery
+- Lockout system
+- Real-time chat
-- Comment System - Can make comments
+- Comment Pagination
-- User Auth - User can log in and log out
-- Session Management - Uses cookies
+- Additional Feature (upvote/downvote system?)

 ## Instructions

 - Clone the repository to your server of choice
 - Run the following: docker compose build
 - Then run: docker compose up -d
+- Connect to the ip of the server and open the nginx proxy admin panel
+- Set up the server as you wish: if you wish to use ssl certificates, set that up.
+Same with domain names.
+If you do choose to use one, ensure you have configured the domain name to actually use the server (adding it to the list of nameservers)
 - When you are ready to close it, run docker compose down

+Note: I recommend running this server on an Ubuntu server as this is what it was originally tested on.
+You don't strictly have to, but it is advised.